park-m/open-source-developer-portal/app/guides/auth/using-an-access-token.md

     name: auth
     step: '3'
 title: Dwolla OAuth 2.0 | Using An Access Token
 description: Obtain an OAuth access token, used to access data in the Dwolla API on behalf of a user or application.
+Learn more about using an access token.
 ---

 # Making a request to the Access API